Matajur/Python-Data/homework_06/README.md

-# Homework: Module 6 - Learning without a teacher
+# Homework: Module 6 - Unsupervised learning

 The proposed tasks must be completed in the form of one jupyter notebook.